clerma/kendramckinneycreative/site/collections/_posts/2024-10-07-common-resume-mistakes-and-how-to-avoid-them.md

 #### **How to Fix It:**

 * **Use Keywords from the Job Posting:** Carefully review the job description for key terms related to skills, qualifications, and experience.
-Incorporate those terms naturally into your resume, especially in the "Skills" section and job descriptions.
+Incorporate those terms naturally into your resume, especially in the “Skills” section and job descriptions.
 * **Avoid Fancy Formatting:** While it’s tempting to use unique formatting, tables, or graphics, these can confuse ATS software.
 Stick to a simple, clean format that ATS can easily read.

 ### **7\.
 Spelling and Grammar Mistakes**